madd099/mib2-hocvpatcher/README.md

 Select them in the program and press Run — done.
 All that is left is to put the fixed files back into viewhandler.zip.
 Luckily for us, no checksums are verified.
-Put the whole skin folder on the Toolbox USB stick into custom\skins\replace and replace the skin using customization/skins/ -> Copy images.mcf and ambienceColorMap.res from /custom/skins
+Put the whole skin folder on the SD Card with Toolbox into custom\skins\replace and replace the skin using customization/skins/ -> Copy images.mcf and ambienceColorMap.res from /custom/skins

 ### Download